abhinav-vaishya/Course-Projects/Topics in Coding Theory/README.md

-Working with galois fields, polynomials and implementating encoding and decoding procedures (Berlekamp–Welch) of Reed Solomon codes.
+Working with Galois fields, polynomials and implementing encoding and decoding procedures (Berlekamp–Welch) of Reed Solomon codes.